OpenWebAdvocacy/website/src/pages/walled-gardens.md

 {% image
   "/images/walled-gardens/32_mdn-survey-browser-developer-issues.png",
-  "Text file view showing a large amount of matches for the term 'Safari'", "screenshot"
+  "Text file view showing a large amount of matches for the term 'Safari'"
 %}

 Extracting some of the quotes from the survey, it’s obvious that the opinion among developers that Safari is both buggy and lagging behind features is commonly shared amongst developers.
 Safari/iOS/webkit/iPhone/ipad was mentioned 369 times several times.
 By comparison Firefox only had 12 negative mentions in the entire survey.